 The Student Activities Finance Committee (SAFC) is charged with funding events and programs developed by recognized New School student organizations that meet the eligibility requirements set forth in the SAFC processes and procedures.
 The goal of the committee is to assist student groups in offering enriching events to the New School community.

 Recognized student organizations can submit funding proposals with an SAFC Budget Request.
 Interested applicants should carefully review the committee's policies and procedures.

 - February 21

 - March 14 (This date was updated on the SAFC form but not on the website.
 If this caused you to miss the deadline for an early April event, please contact Nick Krebs at email@example.com immediately to discuss your options.)

 SAFC works within the Office of Student Development

 and Activities (OSDA).
 Our meetings are held monthly on the Tuesday following the deadlines listed above.
 Meetings take place at 12:00 noon at 90 Fifth Avenue, room 209.
 For more information, call 212.229.5687 or email SAFC@newschool.edu.

-Funding will be an event-specific allocation, made to fund one event.
-However, groups may submit an allocation request for more than one
+Funding is an event-specific allocation, for a single event.
+However, groups can submit an allocation request for more than one

 event during a semester.
 Funds can be used only for the event for which support was requested.